reaslab/blueprint-template/README.md

 If you want to view the blueprint, you need to modify files in the `blueprint` directory, starting with `blueprint/src/content.tex`.
 You need to at least change the url in `\home` and `\dochome`.
 If you want to view it locally, change them into `localhost:8000` and `localhost:8000/doc`.

 Then come to the automation part.
 If you run `make analyze`, the python script will generate a `demo.tex` in `blueprint/src`.
-It will contain all the `theorem`, `lemma`, `def`, `structure`, `instance`, `inductive` and `class` statement in your project.
+It will contain all the `theorem`, `lemma`, `def`, `structure`, `inductive` and `class` statement in your project.
 The doc string will be filled in automatically, and `leanok` tag will be added for the ones without sorry.
 The dependencies will also be analyzed automatically.
 You can use this file to help fill the `content.tex`.

 If you want to view the blueprint, you can run `make serve`.
 It will take a long time since it takes a while to build the doc page.
 If you can not redirect to the doc page from the blueprint, you may need to check if you change the url in `content.tex`.